 Anything you write in the editor is auto saved to our server.
 You will not lose your work.

-On the left hand side is the article performance panel.
+On the right hand side is the article performance panel.

 You can click on any of the headings to open a link to a tutorial video explaining how each metric is calculated.